drBenway/pixi-vn-wiki/other-topics/faq.md

 :::

-Now you can use the `images` property to link the character to the images.
+Now you can use the `images` property to show the character on the canvas.

 ::: code-group